CosmWasm/book/src/wasmd-quick-start/preparing-account.md

 For testing purposes, storing the mnemonic is probably never necessary, but it is critical information to keep safe in the real world.

 Now, when you create an account, you have to initialize it with some tokens - you will need them to pay for any interaction with blockchain - we call this the "gas cost" of an operation.
-Usually, you would need to buy those tokens somehow, but in testnets you can typically create as many tokens as you want on your accounts. to do so on malaga network, invoke:
+Usually, you would need to buy those tokens somehow, but in testnets, you can typically create as many tokens as you want on your accounts.
+To do so on malaga network, invoke:

 ```
 $ curl -X POST --header "Content-Type: application/json" \